sFractal-Podii/quizquadaminos/README.md

 # Quadquizaminos
-A tretrominoes (tetris-like) game with quiz questions to get powerups to help with game.
+A tretrominoes (tetrominoes-like) game with quiz questions to get powerups to help with game.
 This is an extension to quadblocks by Grox.io which is based on the Phoenix framework with liveview.

 ## Setup guide
 See [setup guide](./docs/setup.md) for how to install